 Bruce joined Watsi on May 6th, 2014.
-Four years ago, Bruce became the 1921st member to automatically support a new Watsi patient every month.
-Since then, 3,908 more people have become monthly donors!
-Bruce's most recent donation traveled 8,800 miles to support Sopheak, a grocery seller from Cambodia, to fund ear surgery.
+Seven years ago, Bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bruce's most recent donation traveled 4,200 miles to support Samir, a 9-year-old boy from Bolivia, to fund heart surgery.